 Service resource limits

 Resource limits are enforced using quotas (limits) and throttling.
-Azure Active Directory (Azure AD) and the individual Microsoft 365 services use both.
+Microsoft Entra ID and the individual Microsoft 365 services use both.
 Limits are service-specific and change over time as new capabilities are added.
 For details on the current limits for the various services, see the following topics:

 - Exchange Online Limits